School Bus Driver

 Hello.
 Is the pre-trip inspection hard?
 Right now, I'm not very mechanic.
 So, I've heard you need to check the lights, simple, but what about all the other stuff?
 And when should bus drivers start to wake up and go to bed?

-Asked by Carter. about 10 years ago
+Asked by Carter. over 10 years ago

 The pre-trip inspections vary from state to state and bus shop to bus shop, but overall, they aren't all that hard to follow.
 In my district, our pre-trip inspections are basically ensuring all the lights work, the horn works, the stop arm and the stop sign come out, emergency buzzers are active and working as well as the door functional.
 Any mechanical issue is usually discovered either in the fuel line or when the bus stops working for some reason.
 Since we don't fuel our own buses, the mechanics do it, they check the fluids and all under the hood for us.